Waltham Watch Company: Watchmakers' Strike of 1924

 The company turned to a general wage cut of 10 to 40% to bolster profitability in 1924.
 This, unsurprisingly, proved unpopular with Waltham workers, 75 of whom in the Finishing department put down tools on August 11, 1924, over news of a forthcoming 10% wage cut.
 The spirit of militance spread and the next day, slated to be the first of the new wage scale, fully 200 workers from the Finishing and Setting-Up departments stayed home.
 Within three days the entire Waltham plant was embroiled in a company-wide work stoppage, the first in the more than 70-year history of the company.

 As part of the strike, former department-level worker organization within Waltham was abandoned and a new organization called the Watchmakers Protective Association established.
 Affiliation of this new company-wide union with the American Federation of Labor was anticipated.

 Plant superintendent I.E. Boucher refused to meet with organized workers in connection with the strike, only individuals, further exacerbating the conflict.
 Moreover, Boucher declared that striking workers would be no longer considered employees of Waltham and that each must individually apply for reemployment through the company's employment office.
 On the third day, other departments shut down over the company's unilateral wage cut, with 2,000 of Waltham's 2,900 total employees hitting the street over the reduction.
-A parade estimated at 2,000 people, including some workers with 50 years of company service, marked through the streets of Waltham to a rally held at the city park.
+A parade estimated at 2,000 people, including some workers with 50 years of company service, marched through the streets of Waltham to a rally held at the city park.
 The only department which remained in operation after the third day was the Machine department, whose employees were members of a separate AF of L-affiliated union and who were awaiting approval of their national organization to join the work stoppage.
 Packing clerks and stenographers joined the strike in sympathy during the second week, effectively halting operations of the Waltham plant.